docsifyjs/docsify/docs/more-pages.md

 Once you've created `_sidebar.md`, the sidebar content is automatically generated based on the headers in the markdown files.

-A custom sidebar can also automatically generate a table of contents by setting a `subMaxLevel`, compare [sub-max-level configuration](configuration.md#sub-max-level).
+A custom sidebar can also automatically generate a table of contents by setting a `subMaxLevel`, compare [subMaxLevel configuration](configuration.md#submaxlevel).

 ```html
 <!-- index.html -->